TristanDamron/Pupil/README.md

 Like Shaders/StandardLowContrastOutline.shader, but unlit.

 # Scenes
-*New in v0.2!* Pupil now includes scenes to help developers set IPD data for their users.
+Pupil now scenes to help developers set IPD data for their users.

 ## Scenes/SettingsMenu.unity
 Scene used for setting the user's IPD. *Comes without raycasting controllers for UI elements.*